 After college, Mercer worked with his grandfather, Henry Jenkins, in Labor Relations for the Midsouth Council of the RWDSU.
 Mercer worked for 6 years negotiating labor contracts across South Alabama before his grandfather passed and mom became ill.

 Maurice was elected to the Pelham City Council place 4 in a run-off election in October 2012 in a three way race.
-In 2016, he successfully garnered the votes for a 2nd term re-election.
-Mercer was the first African-American to elected in Pelham.
-On the council , Maurice serves as the liaison to the Pelham Library and the Pelham Civic Complex.
-Maurice has been a strong advocate for the library and supported the expansion and building of the new library.
+In 2020, he successfully garnered the votes for a 3rd term re-election.
+Mercer was the first African-American to elected in Pelham and in November was elected as Council President by his peers.
+On the council , Maurice serves as the liaison to the Pelham Commercial Development Authority (CDA).
+Maurice is a proud to have been a part of the redevelopment in Pelham like the new 20,000 sq feet state of the art public library, Pelham Recreation Center , and new Trail System that will one day connect Pelham Park to Oak Mountain State Park.

-Maurice is married to the lovely, Amanda Mercer, veteran educator and editor with N2 publications.
-The couple recently celebrated 11 years of marriage in December 2019.
+Maurice is married to the lovely, Amanda Mercer, a University of Montevallo graduate and veteran educator.
+The couple recently celebrated 12 years of marriage in December 2020.
 They have three children, Emma, Katie and Natalie.
+Emma and Katie attend Pelham City Schools.